hiddenindians/Heavy-Lifter/README.md

 - Add heavy-lifter.js to your /js folder and build.php to your /php folder.
 - Add heavy-lifter to your HTML's head
+- Add heavy-lifter as a class for your container element.
 ```HTML
 <head>
   ...